89luca89/terrible/README.md

 **N.B.** If you are using RHEL, CentOS or Fedora you need to add the `--privileged` flag because otherwise SELinux does not allow it to access the libvirt socket.

-* The volume `/var/run/libvirt/libvirt-sock` allow you is mandatory to run Terrible.
+* The volume `/var/run/libvirt/libvirt-sock` is mandatory to run Terrible.

-* The volume `./inventory-test.yml` allow you to push inside the container the inventory to deploy infrastructure.
+* The volume `./inventory-test.yml` is to include the inventory inside the container, to deploy the infrastructure.

-* The volume `~/VirtualMachines/` allow you to push the `qcow2` images inside the container to deploy them.
+* The volume `~/VirtualMachines/` is to include the `qcow2` images inside the container to deploy them.
-* The volume `~/.ssh` allow you to push your ssh keys into the container and deploy them inside the infrastructure machines.
+* The volume `~/.ssh` is to include your ssh keys into the container and deploy them inside the infrastructure machines.

 ## Usage